elephantscale/es-training-new/course-outlines/AI/AI-for-Business-Leaders.md

 ## Topics

-* AI evolution
-* AI use cases
-* AI terminology
-* Machine Learning
-* Deep Learning
+* Day 1
-* AI Software ecosystem
-* How to adopt AI in the enterprises
-* Wrap up and next steps

-## Actionable Insights
-* AI Large Language Models covered
+  * Introduction and overview of the section covered in "AI and Applications"
+  * Enhanced Customer Engagement
-    * Open ChatGPT
+  * Sales assistance
-    * Google Gemini
+ * Day 2
-    * SidekickAI
+   * Contract generation
-    * Anthropic Claude
+   * Inventory management
-    * Facebook Llama
+   * Customer behavior
-    * Cohere
+   * Sales training
-    * Mistral
+   * Analytics

+## Detailed Outline

-* Sales use cases in depth
+### Sales use cases in depth
-    * Enhanced Customer Engagement and Support
+1. Enhanced Customer Engagement and Support
   * SidekickAI acts as an intelligent virtual assistant
-    * AI-Powered Sales Assistance and Strategy Suggestions
+2. AI-Powered Sales Assistance and Strategy Suggestions
   * SidekickAI analyzing sales data and customer interactions
-    * Contract Generation
+3. Contract Generation
   * There is an area in the Org that handles the contracts, benefit booklets, etc. for Sales and their clients
   * Use cases may assist with contract/benefit booklet generation or review, etc.
   * Org is already pursuing the ability for AI to do translations into other languages.
-    * Inventory Management
+4. Inventory Management
   * Org has areas that support sales with their pre-sale quoting activities, as well as post-sale client set-up.
   * Use cases may assist in managing that work or automating certain aspects of their work.
-    * Customer Behavior
+5. Customer Behavior
   * Use cases may predict a customer’s behavior in terms of products/services we should be recommending.
-    * Sales training
+6. Sales training
   * Use cases may assist in the development of training or training materials/user guides for sales.
-    * Analytics
+7. Analytics
   * Org has an area that supports some analytics tools for sales providing various client specific reporting
   * Use cases that may help identify ways to make the code more efficient or check the quality would be helpful.
   * One of the tools used is Encompass and Org is also looking into ways to convert SAS to R or Python.

 ## Facilitator: Mark Kerzner
 * Mark is an experienced, hands-on software architect who practices and teaches AI, machine learning, and Big Data.